noisemix/noisemix.github.io/paper/index.md

 One drawback is longer training time.

 ### Future work
+More languages, keyboard layouts etc
 Learn noisification models from raw data or pre-trained vectors
+Noisification as a hyperparameter - grid search

+### References

 ## Appendix